CloudCannon/Jekyll-Tips/_posts/2016-05-16-photo-gallery.md

   - name: Source code
     link: https://github.com/CloudCannon/bakery-store/tree/photo-gallery
 category: intermediate
-order: 4
+order: 2
 ---
 We need a photo gallery on our Bakery Store site to show off all the amazing cakes they offer.
-We'll cover two ways of implementing a photo gallery on a Jekyll site: using Front Matter and using Collections.
+We'll cover two ways of implementing a photo gallery on a Jekyll site: using front matter and using Collections.

-We'll start with Front Matter, this is a good way to add a photo gallery if it's only going to be on one page.
+We'll start with front matter, this is a good way to add a photo gallery if it's only going to be on one page.
 First we'll create `photo-gallery.html` and add the default layout and an array with all the image data to the front matter.

 {% highlight yaml %}
 {% raw %}